Aequorea victoria: Description

 Almost entirely transparent and colorless, and sometimes difficult to resolve, Aequorea victoria possess a highly contractile mouth and manubrium at the center of up to 100 radial canals that extend to the bell margin.
 The bell margin is surrounded by uneven tentacles, up to 150 of them in fully-grown specimens.
 The tentacles possess nematocysts that aid in prey capture, although they have no effect on humans.
 Specimens larger than 3 cm usually possess gonads for sexual reproduction, which run most of the length of the radial canals and are visible in the photos in this article as whitish thickenings along the radial canals.
 The bell margin is ringed with the muscular velum, which is typical of hydromedusae, and aids in locomotion through muscular contraction of the bell.
 Larger specimens are frequently found with symbiotic hyperiid amphipods attached to the subumbrella, or even occasionally living inside the gut or radial canals.

 Distribution

 Aequorea victoria are found along the North American west coast of the Pacific Ocean from the Bering Sea to southern California.
 The medusa part of the life cycle is a pelagic organism, which is budded off a bottom-living polyp in late spring.
 The medusae can be found floating and swimming both nearshore and offshore in the eastern Pacific Ocean; this species is particularly common in Puget Sound.

-In September 2009, Aequorea victoria was spotted in the Moray Firth, an unusual occurrence, as crystal jellies had never been seen or reported in British waters.
-The specimen was put on display in Macduff Marine Aquarium in Aberdeenshire, Scotland.